All Episodes

 From November to January, they have talked about tax increases, tax increases, tax increases.

-You know, basically it was a two-stage program.
+You know, basically, it was a two-stage program.

 We now have European levels of spending.

-Uh he did that in his first term.
+He did that in his first term.

 He passed European levels of spending.

-And that's what the second term's gonna be about.
+And that's what the second term is going to be about.

-America the morning after the inauguration.
+America, the morning after the inauguration.

 Mark Stein in for Rush on the Excellence in Broadcasting Network.

-Uh the parade for National Squirrel Appreciation Day, so I'll be interested to see.
+The parade for National Squirrel Appreciation Day, so I'll be interested to see.

 I think there's both grey squirrels and red squirrels marching in that, so it should be exciting.

-That's that's a nice name for a library.
+That's a nice name for a library.

 Let us go to David in Springfield, Pennsylvania.